 Shiver Me Timbers!
 You’ll Love This Pirate Unit Study

 Do you remember when Eli and I took a short detour from our regular Story of the World studies to learn more about Vikings?
-Well, we detoured again – this time with a mini pirate unit study.
+We detoured again – this time with a mini pirate unit study.
 Should I have been shocked?
-I mean, what boy (and even lots of girls) wouldn’t love some extra time to hang out with pirates?
+What boy (and many girls) wouldn’t love extra time to hang out with pirates?

 This quick pirate unit study will give you just enough for a detailed deep dive without expecting weeks of your time.